Rohingya refugees say traffickers in Malaysia abuse and kill

 Such cases include the alleged abduction and murder of Rohingya cousins Harun and Sayed Noor in 2013 and 2014, according to witnesses interviewed by Reuters.

-Harun, 35, had his first run-in with traffickers in early 2013, when he was kidnapped from a Penang shop and held for a week for a ransom of 7,000 ringgit (1,283 pounds), recalled his uncle, Mohammad Salim, 50.
+Harun, 35, had his first run-in with traffickers in early 2013, when he was kidnapped from a Penang shop and held for a week for a ransom of 7,000 ringgit ($1,942), recalled his uncle, Mohammad Salim, 50.

 After his release, Harun lodged a complaint with police and fled into hiding, Salim said.